OData/odata.net/_posts/core libraries/2016-01-13-17-36-define-referential-constraints.md

 model.AddElement(detail);
 {% endhighlight %}

 Create an entity type `Test.DetailedOrder` which is a derived type of `Test.Order`.
-We will use this type to illustrate type casting in the middle of multiple navigation properties.
+We will use this type to illustrate type casting in between multiple navigation properties.

 {% highlight csharp %}
 var detailedOrder = new EdmEntityType("Test", "DetailedOrder", order);